EuclidProtocol/docs/docs/Architecture Overview/Architecture/Virtual Settlement Layer/virtual-settlement-layer.md

 ## Nibiru Chain

-The Hub and VSL of Euclid will be on [Nibiru Chain](https://www.nibiru.fi), as the chain has all of the requirements for a VSL due to its optimized arcitecture:
+The Hub and VSL of Euclid will be on [Nibiru Chain](https://www.nibiru.fi), as the chain has all of the requirements for a VSL due to its optimized architecture:

 1. **Tendermint Core:** Nibiru utilizes [Tendermint Core](https://tendermint.com/core/) as its consensus engine that ensures a decentralized state machine with instant finality.

-2. **Superior Performance:** Due to Nibiru's optimized architecture, it offers very low block times (~1.4s) with maximum capacity that allow to process around 40,000 transactions per second.
-Nibiru represents a 1,300x improvement and a 4x advance on standard performance of chains leveraging the battle tested CometBFT consensus algorithm (previously known as Tendermint Core).
+2. **Superior Performance:** Due to Nibiru's optimized architecture, it offers very low block times (~1.4s) with maximum capacity that allows it to process around 40,000 transactions per second.
+Nibiru represents a 1,300x improvement and a 4x advance on the standard performance of chains leveraging the battle tested CometBFT consensus algorithm (previously known as Tendermint Core).
 This is done by Nibiru leveraging parallel optimistic execution.

 3. **Secure:** Nibiru has 150+ different validators that secure the blockchain from different locations, ensuring a sufficiently decentralized system that ensures uptime of the Euclid system.